Seattle Bar Trivia

 Paying homage.
 First to the start of baseball games and the other. secondly to the fallible nature of humans.
 Or Maybe it's just superstition, we've done it this way for a few years now, tradition?

 A few tables at each of the bars can handle larger teams (8+).
 But for the most part it's easier with 6 or less team members.
 If you have a large team send someone early, before 6:15pm, to claim a table for the team.
+The short answer is there is no limit on team size.

 To get the best table to fit everyone on the team comfortably arrive by 6:15pm.
 At Montana and sometimes Sam's by 6:45pm all the tables are likely to be claimed.
-Regent has far more room for teams of all sizes.

 Just send us an email info@seattlebartrivia.com or show up at one of the trivia nights and talk to the host.
 We're always happy to talk about what we do.